Gene Derricotte: Professional career

 Derricotte was selected in the first round of the All-America Football Conference draft in 1949 by the undefeated league defending champion, Cleveland Browns.
-Unfortunately, he was injured during training camp with the Browns at the end of July 1949 while standing along the sidelines playing catch with a teammate.
+He was injured during training camp with the Browns at the end of July 1949 while standing along the sidelines playing catch with a teammate.
 Coach Paul Brown said Derricotte had a chronic knee injury that only rest could cure.
 Accordingly, Brown placed Derricotte on waivers, but said hoped he could return for another tryout in 1950.

 Derricotte was inducted into the University of Michigan Athletic Hall of Honor in 1987.
 Derricotte also had a successful career in dentistry.
 In 1950, Derricotte earned a degree in pharmacy, and in 1958, he earned a further degree in dentistry.
 After receiving the second degree, Derricotte returned to the military, serving in Vietnam, as well as South Dakota, Massachusetts, Texas, Hawaii, Virginia, Illinois, and at the United States Air Force Academy before his retirement in 1985.
 Derricotte then relocated to San Antonio, Texas, where he started another career at the University of Texas Health Science Center.
 He married, and he and his wife Jeanne had a son, Rob.
 The family continued to reside in the San Antonio area.
 Derricotte retired from dentistry in 2000.

 In March 2007, he was one of many Tuskegee Airmen honored at a ceremony held in Washington, D.C., where they were awarded the Congressional Gold Medal in recognition of their service to the United States.
 They were also honored at another ceremony in mid-June 2007 at Randolph Air Force Base in Universal City, Texas, near San Antonio.

+Detricotte died on March 31, 2023, at age 96.